About

 Visit www.stcecilia.edu to learn more about our mission and community.

-St. Cecilia Academy seeks a Head Girls’ Varsity Volleyball Coach who is passionate about forming young women through sport—developing them physically, mentally, and spiritually.
-The ideal candidate is a committed Christian who aligns with the school’s mission and values and who can lead a disciplined, competitive, and Christ-centered volleyball program.
-This coach will be responsible for overseeing the entire 7–12 volleyball program at St. Cecilia Academy, helping to develop a cohesive and mission-aligned pipeline from middle school to varsity.
-This position requires strong leadership, volleyball expertise, and a genuine desire to mentor student-athletes on and off the court.
+Saint Cecilia Academy seeks a Head Girls’ Softball Coach who is passionate about forming young women through sport—developing them physically, mentally, and spiritually.
+The ideal candidate is a committed Christian who aligns with the school’s mission and values and who can lead a disciplined, competitive, and Christ-centered softball program.
+This coach will be responsible for overseeing the entire 7–12 softball program at Saint Cecilia Academy.

 Key Responsibilities